How to Allow Motion to Show in Your Images

 Step 4: Set your shutter speed

 You’ll have to experiment a bit with your shutter speeds to get the effect you want – and of course, your settings will depend on the speed of your subject.
 Lighting conditions play a big part in selecting the right shutter speed, as bright conditions call for a faster shutter speed.
+See how to change the shutter speed on your model camera.

 Here are some suggested shutter speeds to start you out.